 As can be seen from the note below, the instrument onboard Metop-A is suffering from 'old age', with data quite degraded.

-27-May onwards: Metop-B: telemetry indicated that the instrument's filter wheel stalled.
+- 27-May onwards: Metop-B: telemetry indicated that the instrument's filter wheel stalled.
 All recovery attempts have so far failed.
-Data is unuseable.
+Data is unusable. - 14-23 Oct: NOAA-19 Announced Ground station maintenance at SVL